 Zonix Outdoor Ceiling Fan by Fanimation

-UL Listings for Lighting & Ceiling Fans: What UL Ratings Mean
+UL Listings For Lighting & Ceiling Fans: What Do UL Ratings Mean?

 What exactly do UL ratings mean?
 What is a damp location versus a wet location?
-When is it safe to use a fixture outdoors?
+And when is it safe to use a fixture outdoors where the presence of water is inevitable?

-Here's a quick guide to everything you need to know about UL Ratings for lighting and ceiling fans.
+Here's a quick guide to everything you need to know about UL Listings for lighting and ceiling fans.

-Is it rated for Dry, Damp or Wet locations?
+Is it rated for dry, damp or wet locations?
+What does UL mean?
+What is the difference between UL and ETL?
 Most of the ceiling lights, wall lights, outdoor lighting and ceiling fans sold in the United States have been tested and rated by Underwriters Laboratories (UL), an independent product safety certification organization.
-Some have been tested by Intertek and have an ETL Listed mark.
+Conversely, some products have been tested by Intertek and carry an ETL Listed mark.
+Whether its UL or ETL depends on the product and either rating can help you choose the most appropriate fixture for your needs.

 UL Listed (for Dry Locations)